somleng/somleng-scfm/docs/DEPLOYMENT.md

 # Deployment

+## Databases

+Somleng SCFM currently supports [SQLite](https://www.sqlite.org/) and [PostgreSQL](https://www.postgresql.org/).
+If you want to test things out locally using Docker feel free to use the SQLite.
+For production we recommend using PostgreSQL.

 ## Docker

 The following section decribes how to deploy Somleng Simple Call Flow Manager with Docker using and SQLite database.